natcap/invest.users-guide/source/en/getting_started.rst

 Installing InVEST and sample data on your Windows computer
 ==========================================================

-Download the InVEST installer from https://naturalcapitalproject.stanford.edu/software/invest.
-The executable will be called "InVEST_<version>_Setup.exe".
+Download the InVEST Workbench installer from https://naturalcapitalproject.stanford.edu/software/invest.
+The executable will be called "InVEST_<version>_workbench_win32_x64.exe".
 Double-click on this .exe to run the installer.

-After clicking through the first screen and agreeing to the Licence Agreement, the Choose Components screen will appear.
-The installer will always install the InVEST Tools and HTML and PDF versions of the InVEST User's Guide.
-Optionally, sample datasets may also be installed, and by default they are all selected.
-Note that these datasets are downloaded over the internet, and some are very large (particularly the Marine Datasets), so they make take a long time to install.
-If you do not wish to install all or some of the sample datasets, uncheck the corresponding box(es).
+The first screen asks you to conform the Licence Agreement, click **I Agree** to continue.

-Next, choose the folder where the InVEST toolsets and sample data will be installed.
-The installer shows how much space is available on the selected drive.
-Click Install to begin the installation.
+The Installation Options screen will appear.
+You may choose to install InVEST only for yourself, or for all users.
+Click **Next**.

-Once installed, the InVEST install folder will contain the following:
+Next, choose the folder where Workbench will be installed.
+Click **Install**.

-+ A **documentation** folder, containing the InVEST User Guide in HTML format.
+There are a few things that may be of particular interest in the Workbench installation folder:

-+ An **invest-3-x64** folder, containing the compiled Python code that makes up the InVEST toolset.
++ A **resources/documentation** folder, containing the InVEST User Guide in HTML format in English, Spanish and Chinese.
-+ **InVEST_<version>_Documentation.pdf**, the InVEST User Guide in PDF format.
++ An **resources/invest** folder, containing the compiled Python code that makes up the InVEST toolset.
-+ **Uninstall_<version>.exe**, which will uninstall InVEST.
++ **InVEST <version> Workbench.exe**, which is used to launch Workbench
-+ **HISTORY.rst**, lists of all of the updates included in each new version.
++ **Uninstall InVEST <version> Workbench.exe**, which will uninstall Workbench.

-+ If you chose to also install sample data, they will be located in the folder **sample_data**, with a sub-folder for each model's data.
+Additionally, a shortcut will be added to your Windows start menu under *All Programs -> InVEST <version> Workbench*

-Additionally, shortcuts for all InVEST standalone applications will be added to your Windows start menu under *All Programs -> InVEST |version|*
+Sample data is also available for all models.
+To install these, launch Workbench, and go to **Settings -> Download Sample Data**.

 Advanced Installation
 ---------------------